 Gathering and verifying the information happens in a collaborative and decentralized way.
 The team utilizes different sources for verification, including government websites, news coverage, knowledge of local residents, updates on protests and demonstrations against officials, and other news photos and videos.

-What We Can Learn from this Tactic: Information enhances people's ability to make decisions and take action.
+Information enhances people's ability to make decisions and take action.
 It also helps people to be aware of the context and environment in which they are living.
 In repressive as well as democratic regimes, the government usually does all what it can to keep certain kind of information hidden and secret.
 As a result, people’s initiatives and actions to dig into and produce information are critical.

 In this case, the information is very sensitive and requires good research and verification skills.
 It also requires a solid understanding of the positive and negative consequences of such work.
 Challenges experienced by the team in Egypt include consistency of information and verification.